amcginlay/ops-manager-automation/ops-manager-gcp/README.md

 IaaS plumbing to support PAS.
 That is why we turn our attention to the PAS product when sourcing the Terraform scripts.

+Please note:
-Ops Manager and PAS versions are often in-sync but this is not enforced.
+- Ops Manager and PAS versions are often in-sync but this is not enforced.

-These Terraform scripts can support the infrastructure for PAS _or_ PKS.
+- These Terraform scripts can support the infrastructure for PAS _or_ PKS.

 ```bash
 PAS_VERSION=2.3.3